-Fall 2015

-E. Uslaner
+Fall 2016 E. Uslaner

-This examination is due on in either my office, or Mr. Greenberg's office by 10:00 a.m. on Friday, December 18, 2015.
+This examination is due on in either my office, or Mr. Greenberg's office by 10:00 a.m. on Tuesday, December 20, 2016.
 We leave at precisely 10:00 a.m.

 You have been selected as an advisor to either Jack Wolfman, a veteran Democrat who lost his seat in the Republican landslide of 2010 or to Earl Grey, the Republican who beat him in 2010.
 Wolfman came back to reclaim his seat in 2012 but Grey took it back in the Republican sweep of 2014.
 Both Wolfman's victory in 2012 and Grey's comeback in 2014 were narrow contests, with the challenger winning 51 percent in each contest.
 Now Wolfman is running again in 2016 to attempt to reclaim the seat, believing that a potential Democratic tide could return him to office.
-Grey, on the other hand, is counting on a and narrowly won reelection in 2012.
-Wolfman is attempting to regain the seat he lost four years and narrowly won reelection in 2012.
+Grey, on the other hand, is counting on and narrowly won reelection in 2012.
 Wolfman is attempting to regain the seat he lost four years ago.
 You are only to advise one of the candidates, but you clearly need to anticipate how the other candidate will plan his strategy.

-Wolfman is running for his seventh term in the 7th Congressional district in the Midwestern state of Transylvania against Grey, who will ber seeking his third term.
+Wolfman is running for his seventh term in the 7th Congressional district in the Midwestern state of Transylvania against Grey, who will be seeking his third term.